Fixed point (mathematics): Topological fixed point property

-The FPP is a topological invariant, i.e. is preserved by any homeomorphism.
+The FPP is a topological invariant, i.e., it is preserved by any homeomorphism.
 The FPP is also preserved by any retraction.

 According to the Brouwer fixed-point theorem, every compact and convex subset of a Euclidean space has the FPP.
-Compactness alone does not imply the FPP and convexity is not even a topological property so it makes sense to ask how to topologically characterize the FPP.
+Compactness alone does not imply the FPP, and convexity is not even a topological property, so it makes sense to ask how to topologically characterize the FPP.
 In 1932 Borsuk asked whether compactness together with contractibility could be a necessary and sufficient condition for the FPP to hold.
-The problem was open for 20 years until the conjecture was disproved by Kinoshita who found an example of a compact contractible space without the FPP.
+The problem was open for 20 years until the conjecture was disproved by Kinoshita, who found an example of a compact contractible space without the FPP.